How I Send Money to Thailand in 2022; Wise to Thailand (formerly Transferwise)

 I’ve lived in Thailand since 2007 when I was teaching English in Chiang Mai.
 I started my blog, started making a good travel blogger salary, and ended up making quite a chunk of change.
 But how do I send money to Thailand for my life here?
 Paypal?
 Western Union?
 No, and even bigger NO!
-I use Transferwise to Thailand.
+I use Wise to Thailand.
 Every.
 Single Time.

-Send money to Thailand with Transferwise
+Send money to Thailand with Wise (formerly Transferwise)

 If you spend time in other countries or travel a lot.
 You’ll know XE.com.
 It’s a website that shows the REAL exchange rates.
 From GBP to THB, from USD to THB.
 Whatever.
 But if you send money to Thailand using your bank, or even worse Paypal, Moneygram or Western Union, then you don’t get anything like the ‘XE rate’.
 You get an awful exchange created by the company, and they pocket the difference.

 Wise don’t do this!
 If you wire money with Wise to Thailand using Wise you get the ACTUAL, REAL EXCHANGE rate.
 Minus a tiny fee.
 It’s honestly amazing.